-The 2018 Farm Bill provides essential assistance to the farm sector and rural America.
-Price support programs provide a financial safety net for many producers during times of low commodity prices.
+Congress is expected to begin drafting a new farm bill in 2022.
+The new farm bill should build upon the success of the 2018 Farm Bill, which expires September 30, 2023.
+The 2023 farm bill should continue to provide essential assistance to the farm sector and to rural America.
+Robust price support programs provide a financial safety net for many producers during times of low commodity prices.

-  The current legislation maintains a strong crop insurance program, which is a successful public-private partnership critical to the ability of farmers and ranchers to survive weather-related disasters and repay farm loans.
+The new farm bill should maintain a strong crop insurance program, a successful public-private partnership critical to the ability of farmers and ranchers to survive weather-related disasters and repay farm loans.

-  USDA farm loan guarantee programs benefit family farmers and ranchers and allow community banks to better manage the lending risks of farmers and ranchers who would otherwise be unable to obtain commercial credit.
-These programs should remain primarily business oriented.
-Program fee levels should not discourage participation by community bank borrowers and should not be set at levels that overfund programs.
+USDA farm loan guarantee programs benefit family farmers and ranchers and allow community banks to better manage the lending risks of producers who would otherwise be unable to obtain commercial credit.
+These programs should remain primarily financially geared to establishing successful farm and ranch operations.
+Program fee levels should not discourage participation by community bank borrowers and should not be set at levels that overfund government collections.

 The Farm Bill legalizes hemp in states with plans approved by the USDA and also makes significant changes to rural development programs.

 Farmer Mac should continue to focus on its primary mission of improving secondary market access for community banks.
 ICBA opposes allowing the Farm Credit System to operate their own secondary market independent from or in competition with Farmer Mac.